Aidantb8/Homelab/README.md

 ### Docker Setup

-- **Directory Structure**: Docker containers are organized within `/root/docker_projects`, ensuring a clean and manageable environment.
+- **Directory Structure**: Docker containers are organized within `/user/docker_projects`, ensuring a clean and manageable environment.
 - **Key Configurations**:
-  - **Minecraft Server**: Managed with Docker Compose for easy deployment.
+  - **Custom Modded Minecraft Server**: Managed with Docker Compose for easy deployment.
 Ensures connectivity by placing all services on the same Docker network (`atbcraft_default`).
+  - **Additional Custom Modded Minecraft Server**: Similar to the previous Minecraft Server, it is also Managed with Docker Compose using itzg/docker-minecraft-server, this time using the Docker network ('cobblemon_default')
+  - **Backup Server Associated with Minecraft Server** A dedicated backup server ensuring no loss of progress as well as data redundancy in case of file corruption.
+Also on the same Docker network ('atbcraft_default')
   - **Jellyfin**: Managed via Filebrowser NAS, with ~7TB of media hosted and remotely accessible via Tailscale VPN.

 ---